padrinobook/padrinobook/chapters/creating_models.md

 ```

 Executing the test resulted in an error.
-It very explicitly told us the reason: The *user* table does not exist yet.
+It explicitly told us the reason: The *user* table does not exist yet.
 And how do we create one?
 Here, migrations enter the stage.

+**001_create_users.rb**:

 Migrations helps you to change the database in an ordered manner.
 Let's have a look at our first migration:

 ```ruby
 # db/migrate/001_create_users.rb